laminas/laminas-mail/docs/book/intro.md

 > ### Minimum definitions
 >
-> In order to send an email using zend-mail you have to specify at least one
+> In order to send an email using laminas-mail you have to specify at least one
 > recipient as well as a message body.
 Please note that each transport may
 > require additional parameters to be set.